reagento/dishka/README.md

 `@provide` can be used as a decorator for a method.
 This method will be called when the corresponding dependency has to be created.
-The method's name is unimportant: just make sure it's different from other `Provider` attributes.
+Method name is unimportant: just make sure it's different from other `Provider` attributes.
-Type hints are essential: they indicate what this method creates and what it requires.
+Type hints are crucial: they indicate what this method creates and what it requires.
 All method parameters are treated as dependencies and are created using the container.

 If `provide` is applied to a class, that class itself is treated as a factory (its `__init__` parameters are analyzed).